raspberrypilearning/cd-intermediate-scratch-sushi/en/step_4.md

     end
 ```

-+ Now click the green flag to run the program a few times and see what happens!
++ Now click the green flag to run the program a few times and see what happens.
 You’ll notice two things: It always starts by drawing a line into the middle of the **stage** and it doesn’t stop at the edge .

 --- collapse ---
 ---